APA-Technology-Division/urban-and-regional-planning-resources/README.md

 Software, tools, and platforms that employ models that draw inferences from data that have specific utility for urban planning applications.
 The American Planning Association's Technology Division authored an [open letter](https://apa-technology-division.github.io/2023-ai-ethics-letter) identifing the neet for ethical use of these tools.

 - [ChatGPT](https://chat.openai.com/) - ChatGPT is an advanced language model designed to generate human-like text responses and engage in conversational interactions.
 Additional Information: [Act Like a Planner](https://apa-technology-division.github.io/like-a-planner).
+- [LM Studio](https://lmstudio.ai/) - LM Studio allows you to run any LLaMa, Falcon, MPT, StarCoder, Replit, GPT-Neo-X, gguf models from Hugging Face on your own computer
+- [OECD AI Policy Observatory](https://oecd.ai/en/) - OECD AI Policy Observatory provides a platform for resources on applications, poicy implications, and literature regarding Artificial Intelligence.
 - [University of Oregon, AI Software List](https://blogs.uoregon.edu/artificialintelligence/ai-software/) - A blog cataloguing existing AI resources compiled by university researchers and local policy experts.
-- [OECD AI Policy Observatory](https://oecd.ai/en/) - OECD AI Policy Observatory provides a platform for resources on applications, poicy implications, and literature regarding Artificial Intelligence.

 ### Environmental and Climate Planning Tools and Platforms
 Software, tools, and platforms intended to aid environmental planning or climate adaptation & mitigation planning.